antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 ### Adding URLs to node types

-To add a URL, first specify the URL group, which is a part of the metadata.
+To add a URL, first specify the URL group, which is part of the metadata.
 The icon argument can be a path to an asset file or a link.

 ```python